dddomin3/DSPi/README.md

 - Pure Data Patches/Super-Collider

 ... without stifling my creativity through excessive use of mouse and keyboard.
 This necessitates a low-latency environment with tons of connectivity.
-My plan is to cycle through all of the aforementioned functions through a standardized MIDI CC/Program Change Schema, effectively creating a MIDI controlled module that is a jack-of-all-trades in my music setup.
+My plan is to cycle through all of the aforementioned functions through a standardized MIDI CC/Program Change Schema, effectively creating a MIDI-controlled module that is a jack-of-all-trades in my music setup.

 ## **I:** Installing Raspian